 O'Brien joined New England in 2007 following 14 seasons on the college level, including stops at Duke, Maryland and Georgia Tech.
 He played football at Brown — Paterno's alma mater.

 The Patriots are third in the NFL overall in scoring (32.1 points per game), and second in total offense (428 yards) and passing (317.8 yards).

 Penn State finished a 9-4 campaign with a 30-14 loss in the TicketCity Bowl to Houston on Jan.
 2. The Nittany Lions relied on defense much of the year after the offense struggled with a two-quarterback system.

 Penn State officials had termed the search "methodical and deliberate."
-Acting athletic director David Joyner said earlier Thursday he would like to give Paterno's replacement in place by Jan.
+Joyner said earlier Thursday he would like to have Paterno's replacement in place by Jan.
 13, the start of 16-day recruiting window before high school seniors can begin to announce their official intentions to attend college on Feb.
 1.